davidrhoden/davidrhoden-basic-netlify/pages/stories.md

 "Do you abjure smoking?"

+## 2013

+Saw Todd Rundgren at House of Blues gig Sunday, June 23.
+2013.

+October 19, 201: Danielle and Marcus' wedding

 ## 2015

 Was in a surf band called "Donner Party of Four" that broke up before we played a show.